-Accurate and Timely Reporting of Criminal Offenses is Encouraged
+Accurate and Timely Reporting of Criminal Offenses Is Encouraged

-The University encourages all members of the campus community to report all crimes of which they are aware to the Department of Public Safety in an accurate and timely manner.
+The University encourages all members of the campus community to report all crimes of which they are aware to the Department of Public Safety and any appropriate police agency in an accurate and timely manner.
 Prompt and accurate reporting aids the Department of Public Safety in providing a timely response and in providing timely warning notices to the campus community when appropriate.
-Accurate and timely reporting of crime assists the Department of Public Safety to compile accurate crime statistics.
+Accurate and timely reporting of crime helps the Department of Public Safety compile accurate crime statistics.
 The University remains respectful of a crime victim's options to decide whether and when to report criminal conduct.